Updated: April 16, 2021

 Many artists and industry professionals have argued that the “Blurred Lines” decision was incorrect, claiming that the two songs are set in different keys, have no similar lyrics, and that no one would likely confuse the two melodies.
-Even though the case is up for appeal, the initial ruling sends the message that artists need to be super cautious when writing or composing a song.
+Unlike in the “Stairway to Heaven” and “Dark Horse” cases, the Court ruling on “Blurred Lines” never addressed the question of protectability as a matter of law because Thicke and Williams failed to make a Rule 50(a) motion of judgment as a matter of law at trial.
+Regardless, artists and musicians should still be mindful of the distinction between inspiration and outright copying.

-There’s no clear-cut way to guarantee successfully preventing an infringement case from coming your way, but consider these few things to protect yourself and your work:
+There’s no clear-cut way to guarantee successfully preventing an infringement case against you, but consider these few things to protect yourself and your work:

 - Registering any unpublished work you have with the U.S. Copyright Office.